Anujangalapalli/Anujangalapalli/README.md

 ***

 ## [Predict-Diamond-Price](https://github.com/Anujangalapalli/Predicting-Diamond-Price)
 This Application predict price of diamond based on its characteristics.
+Written in Python, Flask and used LinearRegression model for the prediction.

 https://salty-beach-52265.herokuapp.com/